codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 3. Binding event listeners/actions to make components become interactive

 Along with exploring the object `document`, we'll apply some of its features to create a dropdown.
-So, I've prepared HTML and CSS code and we can just start talking about JS stuff.
+So, I've prepared HTML and CSS code here; And we can just start talking about JS stuff.
 Please copy the code snippets below to your sample HTML document and CSS file; And create a blank JS file linked to the HTML document.